-If you’re looking to fly off to a far-flung destination (as soon as such a thing is possible again) that is unlike any other, the quintessentially English towns of the Cotswolds offer a colourful mix of rich, cultural heritage, picture postcard perfect architectural wonders, villages built from the iconic honey coloured local limestone, and vibrant, natural wonders everywhere your eyes land on.
+If you’re looking to fly off to a far-flung destination that is unlike any other, the quintessentially English towns of the Cotswolds offer a colourful mix of rich, cultural heritage, picture postcard perfect architectural wonders.
+Villages built from the iconic honey coloured local limestone, and vibrant, natural wonders everywhere your eyes land on.

 The idyllic scenery is ideal for those who want to escape to quiet English countryside that isn’t short on its entertainment with its selection of restaurants, pubs, sparkling streams, and a wide range of National Trust sites nestled in between the rolling hills.
 If you want more reasons to visit Cotswolds